-- The contract process can take quite some time.
-In some cases contracts are signed within a few weeks, at other times contracts may take several months. - There are occasions when an organization and the university cannot come to a contractual agreement despite earnest efforts by both parties.
+- The contract process can take quite some time; in some instances as long as several months. - There are occasions when an organization and the university cannot come to a contractual agreement despite earnest efforts by both parties.

 Once a contract is in place, there are additional factors that may affect the student's ability to attend a practicum site: